This website provides some (haphazard) information on selected projects and artworks from 1996 to today.

 Rochers à Fontainebleau

-Touchstone (Echo Valley / A Guiding Dilemma)
+Touchstone (Echo Valley / A Guiding Dilemma)f

 The Stone Bridge